 Cardiac Specialist Program

 The objective of this program is to train professionals in the fields of Cardiac Device Technology and Cardiac Electrophysiology.
-The cardiac implantable electronic devices (CIED’s) include pacemakers, implantable defibrillators, cardiac resynchronization therapy (CRT) devices and implantable loop recorders.
+The cardiac device technologies include pacemakers, implantable defibrillators, cardiac resynchronization therapy (CRT) devices and implantable loop recorders.
 The cardiac electrophysiology portion of the training includes: clinical electrophysiology, ablation and mapping.
 The academic year program consists of 6 months (>1,000 hours) of didactic preparation interspersed with clinical practice and hands-on skills laboratories.
-Upon completion of the school program, the students will be able to operate CIED follow-up programmers and perform other duties associated with CIED’s and cardiac electrophysiology procedures.
+Upon completion of the school program, the students will be able to operate device follow-up programmers and perform other duties associated with cardiac devices and cardiac electrophysiology procedures.
 Industrial occupations such as clinical specialists, sales representatives, education specialists, tachycardia field engineers or field clinical engineers would be within the expertise of the students.
-Click here to view all Admission Requirements.

-Living expenses are additional costs not included in the tuition and are the responsibility of the student.
-Financial aid is not available through ATI and the school does not qualify for the GI Bill.
+Living expenses are not included in the tuition and are the responsibility of the student.
+Financial aid is not available through ATI and the school does not qualify for traditional student grants, loans or the GI Bill.
+Clinical training is required and will take place off-site away from the main campus at several other facilities.
+Therefore, a motorized means of transportation will be required, and there will be additional personal costs related to traveling (e.g., fuel costs, car maintenance, insurance, etc.) to these clinical sites for training.

 There may also be seminars or meetings dealing with cardiac device technology, which the student may wish to attend outside of the school.
 The student must pay these costs, however, these extracurricular activities are not required as part of the program.